ryreitsma/git-workshop-origin/README.md

 #### Scenario 4 - Rewrite commit
 Rewrite the 'first exercise' commit.
 We forgot that the scenarios in this README file should be grouped per exercise.
 Add a h2 header 'Exercise 1' above 'Scenario 1' and add that change to the 'first exercise' commit.
 Use interactive rebasing.

+#### Scenario 5 - Rewrite commit with conflict
+Rewrite the 'boyscout' commit.
+As you can see, we made a mistake, we forgot to make the 'scenario 3' header smaller.
+Fix this mistake and add that change to the 'boyscout' commit.
+Use interactive rebasing.